mquade91/Blackstone_Quizes/README.md

 ### Convert to Node App
 HTML is loading
-Need to bring over styling
-Allow user to email score(send SS?) to Manager or Supervisor\
+Allow user to email score to Manager or Supervisor\
 Add User Login\
     -Google Auth (current employee emails)\